cormaxed/coursera-algorithms-boilerplate/README.md

 * Includes JUnit 5 support
 * Packages source code for submission using the maven assembly plugin

-Checkstyle and FindBugs checks were source from an unofficial source the following [repo](https://github.com/mkordas/algorithms-coursera/tree/master/config/findbugs).
+Checkstyle and FindBugs checks were sourced from the following [repo](https://github.com/mkordas/algorithms-coursera/tree/master/config/findbugs).

 ## Running tests